netenglabs/bgperf2/README.md

 Caveats:

-I don't know if adding more policy will still work.
+I don't know if adding more policy will still work for all targets.
-I also don't know if I've configured each NOS for optimal performance.
-I don't know if remote testing works.
-I don't know if MRT works
+I haven't tested MRT or remote targets.

 ## Prerequisites